w1lliam1fy/dea/docs/docs/commands.md

 Hentai|The real shit goes down with custom hentai tags.|`$Hentai [tag]`

 ### Polls

-Example of the creation of a poll: `$CreatePoll "Are you white?"
-"HELL YEA~No~Maybe" 1 False False`

 Command | Description | Usage
 ----------------|--------------|-------
 CreatePoll|Creates a poll.|`$CreatePoll <poll> <choices> [daysToLast] [elderOnly] [modOnly]`